Archive

 34th Ave Open Streets Coalition

 Operating along Queens’ 34th Avenue between 69th St and Junction Blvd, 34th Street Open Streets Coalition facilitates an outdoor community center and micro mobility corridor along 26 blocks in Jackson Heights.
-Together with WXY Architecture + Urban Design, they’ll create design interventions that further activate the open street, including gateways at the main entrances and mile-markers for joggers and pedestrians.
+They partnered with WXY Studio to rethink how residents navigate this transformed streetscape.

 People